achille-martin/pyqt-crom/README.md

 The advantage of python wheels is that they enable faster instllation of a package, compared to a package that needs to get built.

 The limitation of python wheels is that they are platform and version dependent, so they are tied to a specific version of Python on a specific platform.
-Sometimes finding the right wheel can be tricky.
+Sometimes finding the right wheel can be challenging.

 :bulb: _[Python Wheels website](https://pythonwheels.com/) offers an overview of all Python modules with wheels available._